 • Long Island Aquarium and Exhibition Center: The Long Island Aquarium and Exhibition Center boasts a 120,000-gallon shark tank, marmosets, a sea lion show, and is best known for having one of North American’s largest live coral reef displays.
 A Butterfly, Bugs and Birds Exhibit features North American and tropical butterflies.
 The aquarium features a cage that visitors can get into and go down into a live shark tank.
 Penguin feeding is encouraged at the Penguin Encounter exhibit.

-OurBus takes you to and from Long Island and New York City, with low fares allowing you to escape for the weekend.
+Explore the OurBus routes which takes you to and from Long Island to Ithaca, Long Island to Binghampton and Long Island to New York City, with low fares allowing you to escape for the weekend.
 With free bottled water, wifi and included luggage, there’s no better way to travel.